ibm-cloud-docs/ContinuousDelivery/install_private_workers.md

    NAME           SERVICEID     AGENT   REGISTERED   VERSION   AUTH   CONSTRAINED   PAUSED
    <worker_name>  <ServiceId>   OK      Succeeded    OK        OK     false         false
    ```

-## Using private worker agent attributes
-{: #install_pw_agent_states}

-The following attributes are available for private worker agents:

-* **NAME**: The name that was specified when the agent was registered.
-This name appears on the Private Worker integration page.
-* **SERVICEID**: The work queue ID from which this agent processes work requests.
-* **AGENT**: A value of `OK` indicates that the agent can process work requests.
-* **REGISTERED**: A value of `Succeeded` indicates that the agent successfully registered with the regional private worker service.
-* **VERSION**: A value of `OK` indicates whether the version of the agent is current.
-* **AUTH**: A value of `OK` indicates whether the agent `apikey` is valid.
-* **CONSTRAINED**: A value of `false` indicates that enough cluster resources are available for the agent to run tasks.
-A value of `True` specifies that the cluster is resource-constrained.`
-* **PAUSED**: A value of `false` indicates that the agent is operational and can run tasks.
-A value of `true` specifies that the agent is paused and cannot run any tasks.
-One reason that an agent might be paused is for cluster maintenance.

 ## Configuring the {{site.data.keyword.deliverypipeline}} Private Worker to use private endpoints
 {: #install_pw_agent_pse}